-The policies of the applicable investment adviser concerning the calculation of the ETF's net asset value, additions, deletions or substitutions of securities or other investments held by the ETF and the manner in which changes affecting the Underlying Index are reflected in the ETF could affect the market price per share of the Reference Stock and, therefore, the amounts payable on the notes and their market value.
-The amounts payable on the notes and their market value.
+The policies of the applicable investment adviser concerning the calculation of the ETF's net asset value, additions, deletions or substitutions of securities or other investments held by the ETF and the manner in which changes affecting the underlying index are reflected in the ETF could affect the market price per share of the Reference Stock and, therefore, the amounts payable on the notes and their market value.
 The amounts payable on the notes and their market value could also be affected if the investment adviser changes these policies, for example, by changing the manner in which it calculates the ETF's net asset value, or if the investment adviser discontinues or suspends calculation or publication of the ETF's net asset value, in which case it may become difficult to determine the value of your notes.
-If events such as these occur or if the closing price per share of the Reference Stock is not available on a valuation date, the calculation agent may determine the closing price per share of the Reference Stock on that valuation date; as a result, the calculation agent would determine the price of the Reference Stock in a manner it considers appropriate, in its sole discretion.
+If events such as these occur or if the closing price of the Reference Stock is not available on any Observation Date, the calculation agent may determine the closing price per share of the Reference Stock on such Observation Date in a manner the calculation agent considers appropriate, in its sole discretion.

-The Performance of the Reference Stock and the Performance of the Underlying Index May Vary.
+The performance of the Reference Stock and the performance of the underlying index may vary.

-The performance of the Reference Stock and that of its Underlying Index (or other underlying asset) generally will vary due to transaction costs, certain corporate actions and timing variances.
-If the Reference Stock maintains a "representative sampling" strategy as to an Underlying Index, the performance of the Reference Stock will differ to some degree from that of the Underlying Index.
+The performance of the Reference Stock and that of its underlying index (or other underlying asset) generally will vary due to transaction costs, certain corporate actions and timing variances.
+If the Reference Stock maintains a "representative sampling" strategy as to an underlying index, the performance of the Reference Stock will differ to some degree from that of the underlying index.